karlo445/karlo445/README.md

 Hi I'm a frontend developer, I like learning new things and solving problems!

-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Jest.js
 - 💬 Ask me about anything!!
 - 📫 How to reach me: karlosimicdev@gmail.com